View Control with the Camera Toolbar

 Projection Type — You can select orthographic or perspective projection types.

-Reset and Stop — Reset returns the scene to the standard 3-D view.
+Reset and Stop — Reset returns the scene to the view when interactions began.
 Stop causes the camera to stop moving (this can be useful if you apply too much cursor movement).
 You can also access an expanded set of reset functions from the Tools menu.

 The principal axis of a scene defines the direction that is oriented upward on the screen.
 For example, a MATLAB® surface plot aligns the up direction along the positive z-axis.

 Principal axes constrain camera-tool motion along axes that are (on the screen) parallel and perpendicular to the principal axis that you select.
 Specifying a principal axis is useful if your data is defined with respect to a specific axis.
 Z is the default principal axis, because this matches the MATLAB default 3-D view.